 TRWA conducts its Annual Meeting, open to the public in late October or early November.
 The meeting includes reports on the year’s activities and issues of concern as well as opportunities for public involvement.
-In addition TRWA recently redesigned its website to increase our interaction with TRWA members and the public to share information about watershed news and ongoing events.
+In addition TRWA uses its website to increase interaction with TRWA members and the public to share information about watershed news and ongoing events.

 TRWA annually publishes a Taunton River Tide Calendar that includes breathtaking photography of watershed scenes as well as daily tide information.
 We also participate in community fairs and other events, such as the Bristol County Agricultural High School Spring Expo and the Middleborough Herring Run Festival at Oliver Mill State park.